 a) Configuring STunnel

-Using the WUI option: Cluster Configuration > SSL Terminatonclick [Modify] next to the relevant STunnel Virtual Service and enable the option Set as Transparent Proxy as shown below:
+Using the WUI option: Cluster Configuration > SSL Terminatonclick [Modify] next to the relevant STunnel Virtual Service and enable the option Enable Proxy Protocol as shown below:

-Using the WUI option: Cluster Configuration > Layer 7 - Virtual Services click [Modify] next to the relevant HAProxy Virtual Service and enable the options Set X-Forward-for Header(enabled by default) and Proxy Protocol as shown below:
+Using the WUI option: Cluster Configuration > Layer 7 - Virtual Services click [Modify] next to the relevant HAProxy Virtual Service and check that the correct options have been enabled Set X-Forward-for Header(enabled by default) and Proxy Protocol as shown below:

-Finally, restart HAProxy and STunnel to apply the changes using the restart buttons that appear at the top of the screen as shown below:
+Finally, reloadt HAProxy and STunnel to apply the changes using the restart buttons that appear at the top of the screen as shown below: